 *Note: All data is from the 1985 tournament to the present.

-In 31 years, it had never happened once.
+It had never happened before.
 But that didn’t stop Syracuse.
-In 2016, the Orange became the first No. 10 seed to reach the Final Four since the tournament expanded to 64 teams with its 68-62 victory over Virginia.
-Cuse fell to eventual runner-up North Carolina 83-66 in the semifinal game, but history had already been made.
+In 2016, the Orange became the first No. 10 seed to reach the Final Four since the tournament expanded to 64 teams with its 68-62 victory against Virginia.
+Syracuse fell to eventual runner-up North Carolina, 83-66, in the semifinal game, but history had already been made.

-LSU began the 10 seed hot streak in 1987, when the Tigers beat Georgia Tech in the opening round 85-79, to ignite a great run through the Midwest bracket.
+LSU began the 10 seed hot streak in 1987 when the Tigers made a run through the Midwest bracket.
 LSU lost by only one point to top-seeded Indiana in the Elite Eight.
-Since then, six other 10 seeds have reached the Elite Eight, mostly thanks to double-digit, first-round victories.
+Here are how 10 seeds have performed there over the years:

-Before Syracuse, the last time a 10 seed reached the Elite Eight, Steph Curry's Davidson Wildcats pulled out a six-point win over Gonzaga to start one of the best Cinderella stories in college basketball history.
-On March 21, 2008, Curry scored 40 points in the 82-76 win over the Bulldogs and the Wildcats rode his hot hand to the region finals before falling to top-seeded Kansas 59-57.
-(Read an oral history of Curry's time at Davidson and 2008 tournament run)
+The run Steph Curry's Davidson Wildcats made started with a six-point win against Gonzaga and developed into one of the best Cinderella stories in college basketball history.
+On March 21, 2008, Curry scored 40 points in the 82-76 win against the Bulldogs and the Wildcats rode his hot hand till they lost against Kansas.

-And while large 10-7 upsets aren't unusual, blowouts are, and West Virginia had the widest margin of victory for a 10 seed when it beat Temple, 82-52, in 1998.
-West Virginia used that momentum to beat second-seeded Cincinnati in the second round on a banked-in game-winning shot before falling to Utah by three points in the Sweet 16.
-Last year, No. 7 seed South Carolina blew Marquette out of the water, 93-73, and rode that all the way to the Final 4.
-So if a 7 seed has a big first round... look out, world.
+The 10 seeds are 52-84 against 7 seeds to date in the NCAA tournament and 11-15 in games decided by three points or less.
+While large 10-7 upsets aren't unusual, blowouts are.
+West Virginia had the widest margin of victory for a 10 seed when it beat Temple, 82-52, in 1998.
+West Virginia used that momentum to beat second-seeded Cincinnati in the second round on a banked-in, game-winning shot before it lost against Utah by three points in the Sweet 16.